Dimension and measure in pseudofinite H-structures: Measure and dimension

 We now show some examples of dimensions and measures.

-\begin{example} Let $(\mathbb{V},H)=\prod_{\mathcal{U}}(\mathbb{F}_p^{2n},H_n)$ be a infinite ultraproduct of the finite vector spaces $\mathbb{F}_p^{2n}$ together with a predicate $H_n$ for $n$ linearly independent vectors.
-The reduct corresponding to the vector space is strongly minimal and pseudofinite, so it is a coherent geometric measurable structure.
-Note that the measure of a definable sets in this reduct coincides with its Morley degree.
-Now, since $H$ is an infinite collection of elements from $V$ and the dimension of the quotient $V/\operatorname{span}(H)$ is again infinite, the pair $(\mathbb{V},H)$ is an $H$-structure.
+\begin{example} (Example \ref{example-H-vs} revisited) Let $(\mathbb{V},H)=\prod_{\mathcal{U}}(\mathbb{F}_p^{2n},H_n)$ be an infinite ultraproduct of the finite vector spaces $\mathbb{F}_p^{2n}$ together with a predicate $H_n$ for $n$ linearly independent vectors.
+Note that the reduct $\mathbb{V}$ is nowhere trivial as it is a group.
+It is also strongly minimal and pseudofinite, so by \cite[Lemma 2.4]{MS} it is the ultraproduct of a 1-dimensional asymptotic class, and hence it is measurable of $SU$-rank 1.
+By the arguments in \cite[Section 2]{Pi-str}, it is not difficult to see that measure of a definable set in $\mathbb{V}$ (as a measurable structure) coincides with its Morley degree.
+The key point in this argument is that $\mathbb{V}$ has the definable multiplicity property.